Loriisokay/my-CV/README.md

 # my-CV
 Hey!
 I've created a CV.
-Will improve it later :)
+Will change it later :)